-How many people are naturally fastidious enough to create and properly name each folder they have to put every image they create into in order to follow your company’s organization system properly?
-More often than not, shared drives become spaces where solid organization only exists in the places where someone takes the time to ensure it does.
+Few people are naturally fastidious enough to create and properly name each image file.
+All while following their company’s organization system properly.
+More often than not, shared drives become spaces where a solid organization only exists in the places where someone takes the time to ensure it does.

 DAM functionality built into your PIM means the interface will show you exactly which pages require attention.

-PIM’s color-coded completeness scoring functionality runs on an easy-to-use interface, so you can find exactly where you need to focus effort in a split-second.
-PIM’s content grading functionality is configured to compare your product pages against the industry standard.
+PIM’s color-coded completeness scoring functionality runs on an easy-to-use interface.
+Thus, you always know precisely where you must focus effort – in a split-second.
+Additionally, the content grading functionality compares your product pages to the industry standard.
 Overall, such PIM and DAM features maximize optimization, and subsequently, product sales.

-Having multiple images helps customers make informed decisions.
+Presenting multiple images helps customers make informed decisions.
 Having between 5 and 7 images on every product page is a good rule of thumb.
 The more images, the more value it gives buyers.

-The biggest change happening online today is the inevitable shift to mobile devices as most individuals’ primary means of accessing the Internet.
-In the ecommerce space, this means fully optimized product pages are going to need multiple versions of each image you attach to them.
+Today, there’s a major internet trend change happening.
+It’s the inevitable shift to mobile devices.
+Most individuals’ primary means of accessing the Internet is by smartphone.
+In the eCommerce space, this means to fully optimize product pages will require multiple versions of each image – to address mobile-friendliness.

 With DAM, you can easily retrieve all products that reuse an asset.

-With DAM, renaming multiple digital assets becomes unnecessary because there is no longer any reason to store multiple different sizes of images.
+Renaming multiple digital assets becomes unnecessary. because there is no longer any reason to store multiple different sizes of images.
 Instead, each unique image gets a distinctive name.
 Immediately, this eliminates confusion – and the headache of finding the right version of a certain file.

 Remember, with the rise of mobile dominance in the ecommerce space, images have to change to fit any device a potential customer is using to view your product pages.
 Resizing hundreds or thousands of images for multiple devices and sales platforms is a job that can seem insurmountable.

-With DAM, you can simply upload a high resolution image, and software will resize it to fit the specification of every platform you sell across.
+With DAM, you can simply upload a high-resolution image, and the software will resize it to fit the specification of every platform you sell across.
 This process happens automatically when you share individual or multiple assets at the same time.
 What once was the work of days and weeks, happens automatically in seconds.